For SEOs, content strategists, and agencies who need a structured content plan

 Build a complete topical authority map — visually, in minutes.

 The Topical Map Editor turns a seed keyword like Golden Retriever into a structured graph of pages, sections, hubs, and FAQs — complete with URL architecture, internal linking plan, and entity-enriched node data ready for export.
+Switch to Concept mode to map the entity relationships that drive semantic authority.

 • Export-ready — PNG, SVG, CSV, and JSON in one click